 Rachel Wetzsteon, a phenomenal poet who had an ease and grace with words like no other, was my first creative writing teacher at William Paterson University and most likely the reason I ended up pursuing writing as a career.

-I remember my husband and I ventured into the city to hear her read some poems at a 92nd Street Y event.
+I remember my husband and I had ventured into the city one night to hear her read her poetry at a 92nd Street Y event.
 We were a relatively new couple and the trip was a little adventure for two people learning about each other.
-I remember that one of my daughter's baby bottles was in my backpack and had leaked over everything inside, and Rachel helped me get control of the mess.
+I remember that one of my daughter's baby bottles was in my backpack and had leaked over everything inside.
+Rachel helped me get control of the mess.

 When I spoke with a colleague earlier today, who had also attended the WPU master's program with me, she told me that Rachel had taken her own life over the holidays.
 It's believed that she died either on Christmas Eve or Christmas Day, but was not found until the 28th.
 The thoughts that go with that fact are ones I can't face as I write this, other than it is an unjust conclusion for a life so brilliant.